Lamine Yamal: 2025–26 season: Long-term contract

-On 27 May 2025, Yamal agreed to his first long-term contract with Barcelona, tying him to the club until 30 June 2031 and to be signed upon his eighteenth birthday.
-The Athletic reported that Yamal's contract could potentially reach a value of $45.3m per year gross, including wages, bonuses and contract fees, making him one of Barcelona's top-paid players.
-On 16 July, at the contract signature event, Yamal was presented with Barcelona's number 10 shirt, which had been vacated upon Ansu Fati's loan to Monaco.
+On 27 May 2025, Yamal agreed to his first long-term contract with Barcelona, tying him to the club until June 2031 and to be signed upon his eighteenth birthday.
+The Athletic reported that his contract could potentially reach a value of $45.3 million per year gross—including wages, bonuses and contract fees—making him one of Barcelona's top-paid players.
+At the contract signing event on 16 July, Yamal was presented with Barcelona's number 10 shirt.
+On 22 September, he finished second in voting for the 2025 Ballon d'Or, congratulating the winner Ousmane Dembélé.
+Yamal's father Mounir Nasraoui called the decision "the biggest moral damage done to a human being", adding: "I think Lamine Yamal is the best player in the world by far, by a huge margin.
+Not because he's my son, but because he's the best player in the world.
+I think there are no rivals."